tugapse/ai/templates/task/code_comment_v2.md

 * Aim for detailed comments that cover all aspects of the code.
 * Consider edge cases, error handling, and best practices.
 * Remember that the goal is to create documentation that helps users understand and utilize the code effectively.
+* DO NOT remove or reorganize any line of code or functionality.